back to the MAIN INDEX

 It is said that in AD 221 the raging crowd flung into the Tiber the corpse of the hated emperor Helagabalus from this very bridge.

-a 1472 map features it as Pons Sancte Marie;
+← a 1472 map features it as Pons Sancte Marie;

-into the Tiber just past the bridge
+the channel that flows into the Tiber just past the bridge was

-Its name changed again in the 9th century, when one of the two temples on the eastern side of the river was turned into a church, called Santa Maria Egiziaca; the people began to use the same name Santa Maria for the bridge, as well.
+Its name changed again in the 9th century, when one of two ancient temples on the eastern side of the river was turned into a church, called Santa Maria Egiziaca; the people began to use the same name Santa Maria for the bridge, as well.
 However, during the Middle Ages the names of Rome's landmarks changed quite often, and this bridge made no exception, having been referred to with a variety of other names.
 One of them was Pons Senatorius ("Senators Bridge"), following a full restoration carried out at the expense of the Senators, Rome's main administrators, in whose memory a large commemorative plaque had been set there as a tribute, similar to the one now found on Cestius Bridge (see The Tiber Island).

-15th century fresco: St. Francesca Romana miraculously heals
+15th century fresco: St.Francesca Romana miraculously heals

 the badly severed arm of a man encountered on Santa Maria Bridge